vendasta/content-style-guide/14-creating-structured-content.md

 - Writers need to be able to create it quickly
 - You want to encourage repeat visits and familiarity with your content

-All educational content at Vendasta relies heavily on content templates.
-We use templates for Knowledge Base articles, Integration Directory descriptions, marketing guides, and more.

-Find all of our structured content templates in the [Resources section](/18-resources.html.md).

 ## Guidelines

 If you’re looking for a template for your structured content but can’t find one that meets your needs, you may want to create your own.
-There are 2 main ways to approach this.
+There are two main ways to approach this.

 ### Use a model